linzhuyue/helicopter_simlulation/README.md

 # helicopter_simlulation

-## This is a design assignment for helicopter,There some linear toolkits from the textbook,you can not use for commercial activity,I use LQG technique for this case.
-When the clock is between 0-10,the input and output noise are white noise,10-30 the input noise is wind disturbance.
+## This is a design assignment for helicopter.
+You can not use the linear toolkits of textbook for commercial activity.

+In this case, The LQG technique is the main solution.
+Please note:When the clock is between 0-10,the input and output noise are white noise,10-30 the input noise is wind disturbance.

 # Results